ZL-Asica/FFmpeg-One-Click-Installer/README.md

 This script provides an automated way to install FFmpeg on various Linux distributions and architectures.

+## Notice(CentOS)

+- Temporarily not support compile installation for CentOS/RHEL/Fedora due to dependencies issues.
+However, "Quick install" still usable.
+- For Debian/Ubuntu/Raspbian/etc., recommend to use compile installation instead of "Quick install".

 ## Features

-- Supports multiple Linux distributions
+- Supports multiple Linux distributions and architectures.
-- Automatic system detection and architecture check
-- Offers both quick and source compilation installation methods
+- Offers both quick and source compilation installation methods.
-- Multi-language support (English and Chinese)
+- Multi-language support (English and Chinese).
+- Auto cleanup before and after installation.

 ## Requirements

-- Root access to the system
+- Root access to the system `sudo`
-- Internet connection
+- Internet connection to `github`

 ## Installation